NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 ![Wimbledon Plot](imgs/Wimbledon_plot_comparison_simulation_1.png)

+We note this is the same first simulation we did in our paper, where we eventually achieved better results with different parameter combinations for SkillO.

 ### OPTIONAL, Head-to-head

 Users can also simulate tournaments incorporating head-to-head match history into account by incorporating head-to-head parameters in the simulation function: